humanitycodes/www/coursework/lessons/slides/jquery-research-and-scale.md

 ## Your job as a programmer

 Programming is a little strange, compared to most other jobs.
-For an accountant at a sporting goods store, let's say the manager strolls up one day, obviously excited about a new idea.
+Imagine an accountant and a manager at a sporting goods store.
+The manager strolls up one day, obviously excited about a new idea.

 __Manager__: "I'd like to make it so that when we're working with a previous customer, we can pull of a quick summary of their interests and past budget on our tablets."